NEOSSat: Canada's Sentinel in the Sky

 An Eye on Asteroids

 The suitcase-sized NEOSSat orbits approximately 800 kilometers high above the Earth, searching for near-Earth asteroids that are difficult to spot using ground-based telescopes.
 Due to its lofty location, it is not limited by the day-night cycle, and can operate 24/7.
-The hundreds of images that NEOSSat will generate per day will be downloaded and analyzed by the University of Calgary's NEOSSat science operations centre.
-Through NEOSSat, Canada will contribute to the international effort to catalogue the near-Earth population of asteroids producing information that will be crucial to targeting new destinations for future space exploration missions.
+Through NEOSSat, Canada contributes to the international effort to catalogue the near-Earth population of asteroids producing information that will be crucial to targeting new destinations for future space exploration missions.

 Space Debris Surveillance

 In its other capacity, NEOSSat monitors orbiting space objects to help minimize collisions between them.
 NEOSSat will keep track of the positions of both satellites and "space junk" as part of the High Earth Orbit Surveillance System project by Defence Research and Development Canada (DRDC).
 NEOSSat is the first microsatellite used for this purpose.
 One of the major advantages of using NEOSSat in this capacity is that, unlike ground-based telescopes, it is able to track satellites and space debris in a wide variety of locations and not be limited by geographic location, the day-night cycle, or weather.
 The information produced by NEOSSat will bolster Canada's contribution to international efforts to maintain the safety of Canadian and international space assets.

 NEOSSat testing at the Canadian Space Agency's (CSA) David Florida Laboratory test facility